Alligator gar: Feeding behavior

 Alligator gar are relatively passive, seemingly sluggish solitary fish, but voracious ambush predators.
-They are opportunistic night predators and are primarily piscivores, but they also ambush and eat water fowl, turtles, and small mammals that may be floating on the surface.
+They are opportunistic night predators and are primarily piscivores, but gar will also ambush and eat water fowl, other birds, turtles, and small mammals that may be floating on the surface.
 Their method of ambush is to float a few feet below the surface, and wait for unsuspecting prey to swim within reach.
-They lunge forward, and with a sweeping motion, grab their prey, impaling it on their double rows of sharp teeth.
+The gar will then lunge forward, and with a sweeping motion, grab their prey, impaling it on their double rows of sharp teeth.